pjebs/restgate/README.md

 Since Go is a new programming language, I have made the documentation and code as easy to understand as possible.
 Studying the code can be a great learning experience.

+To use with the popular [Gin](https://gin-gonic.github.io/gin/) framework, refer to here: https://github.com/pjebs/restgate/issues/4

 Installation
 -------------